Frequently Asked Questions

 14. Why should I give through payroll deduction when I can send a check directly to the nonprofit(s) of my choice?

 Payroll deduction is a much more efficient, economical way for a nonprofit to process the gift.
 It could take more people to process individual checks from many different donors rather than this more aggregated method.
-Processing individual donations drives up administrative expenses for the nonprofit organization.
-Our funds management partner, America’s Charities, helps streamline this processing.
+Processing individual donations drive up administrative expenses for nonprofits.
+The Campaign Management Organization, America’s Charities, helps streamline this process.

 Additionally, it is easier to make larger contributions through payroll deduction than by check.
-You can give as little as $2 per pay period through payroll deduction, which most people will find easier on their budgets than writing a check for more than $100.
-You can give $260 to one of your favorite charities with just a $5 weekly deduction.
+You can give as little as $2 per pay period to each charity through payroll deduction, which most people will find easier on their budgets than writing a single large check.
+You can give $260 to one of your favorite charities with just a $5 weekly donation via payroll deduction, which goes that much farther for the charities tackling our world’s greatest problems.

 15. Are my contributions tax deductible?

-Yes, your payroll contributions are deductible for the 2018 tax year.
+Yes, your payroll contributions are deductible for the 2019 tax year.
+One-time credit card and check contributions are deductible for the 2018 tax year.